percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    unless :option:`--force-non-empty-directories` option is specified.

+.. option:: --core-file

+   Write core on fatal signals.

 .. option:: --databases=#

-   This option specifies the list of databases and tables that should be backed up.
+   This option specifies a list of databases and tables that should be backed up.
 The option accepts the list of the form ``"databasename1[.table_name1] databasename2[.table_name2] . . ."``.